-Plus, it’s a fun way of getting them to eat the healthier foods rather than sitting them to the side.
+Plus, it’s a fun way of getting them to eat healthier foods rather than sitting them to the side.

 Important Note: Do not use sharp skewers.
 Make sure the tips are rounded off!

 Mix some quinoa, meat, cheese, and vegetables together in a bowl and put that into your kid’s lunchbox.
 Make sure you dress it so that it’s not bland.
-Pack with a side of whole fruit.
+Pack with a side of the whole fruit.

 Processed Lunchable packages are not very healthy but kids seem to love their visual layout and appeal.
 So you can make them at home instead!

 Just add in a few crackers, meats, veggies, and whole fruit to a small compartmental container.
 This is not only a healthier option, but much cheaper than buying it pre-packaged!

 Fried Rice Salad